dat-ecosystem-archive/DEPs/proposals/0000-hypercore.md

 # Summary
 [summary]: #summary

-Hypercore Registers are the core mechanism used in Dat.
+Hypercore Feeds are the core mechanism used in Dat.
 They are binary append-only streams whose contents are cryptographically hashed and signed and therefore can be verified by anyone with access to the public key of the writer.
-They are an implementation of the concept known as a register, a digital ledger you can trust.

-Dat uses two registers, `content` and `metadata`.
-The `content` register contains the files in your repository and `metadata` contains the metadata about the files including name, size, last modified time, etc. Dat replicates them both when synchronizing with another peer.
+Dat uses two feeds, `content` and `metadata`.
+The `content` feed contains the files in your repository and `metadata` contains the metadata about the files including name, size, last modified time, etc. Dat replicates them both when synchronizing with another peer.

 # Motivation